 ABOUT OUR RESEARCH

-The Weavers lab combines state-of-the-art techniques across scales, from whole organism live-imaging and next-generation sequencing, to ex vivo tissue culture, deep learning (AI) and human genetic epidemiology.
-Our research is highly inter-disciplinary and involves collaborations with mathematicians, physicists, chemists and clinicians.
+The Weavers lab combines state-of-the-art techniques across scales, from whole organism live-imaging, cell biology and 'omics, to ex vivo tissue culture, deep learning (AI) and human genetic epidemiology.
+Our research is highly inter-disciplinary and involves collaborations with clinicians, mathematicians, biophysicists and chemists.

 An effective inflammatory response is pivotal to fight infection, clear debris and orchestrate the repair of injured tissues.